Legal Guide to Application Fees and Refund Policies in California (2025 Update)

 -

-Q: Can I charge different application fees for different properties?
+Q: Can I charge different fees for different properties?